SK-EID/authentigate-documentation/README.md

 * [3 API specifications](#3-api-specifications)

 # 1 Introduction
-Welcome to the documentation for our Attribute Collection service, an innovative solution that leverages the OpenID Connect (OIDC) protocol for seamless authentication and secure attribute sharing transactions.
-This service is part of our ongoing research efforts, focusing on age verification in a pilot phase.

-**Service Goals:**
-* Trusted Claims, Privacy-Preserving: Our primary aim is to provide trusted claims about individuals while safeguarding their privacy.
-We ensure that no personal data is disclosed, and only the minimum necessary information, as confirmed by the end-user, is shared.
-* Simplified Integration: We make it easier for our customers by offering a standard-based unified API that supports various authentication methods, such as Smart-ID, Mobile-ID, and future popular eIDs.
-This simplifies integration, streamlining the user experience.
-* Enhanced Security: We prioritize the security of relying parties (RP-s).
-By adhering to well-known OpenID and IETF standards and protocols, we ensure that your data and transactions are protected and follow best practices in the industry.
+Welcome to the official documentation for Authentigate, a platform designed to enable e-services (Relying Parties) to request verified information about users in an automatic, secure, and GDPR-compliant manner.
+Authentigate is a robust identity verification platform that allows Relying Parties to securely request and receive verified personal information about users.
+This process is streamlined through the OpenID Connect (OIDC) protocol, ensuring seamless integration with various e-services.

-This documentation will guide you through the integration, configuration, and use of our age verification service.
+This documentation will guide you through the integration, configuration, and use of Authentigate service.
 Whether you're a developer, a relying party, or simply interested in learning more, this documentation is your gateway to harnessing the power of our service.
-Let's get started on this journey to better age verification and data security.
+Let's get started on this journey to better authentication and data security.
 ## 1.1 Glossary
 * Attribute - Any piece of information related to a person that can be optionally shared during an OIDC authentication transaction, providing additional user details.
-* ACS (Attribute Collection Service) - A service developed by SK to offer attribute storage, calculation and sharing functionalities, allowing for the secure and controlled exchange of user information during authentication.
+* Authentigate - A service developed by SK to offer attribute storage, calculation and sharing functionalities, allowing for the secure and controlled exchange of user information during authentication.
 * RP (Relying Party) - An organization or service that utilizes the SK authentication gateway service to authenticate its users and verify their age.
 * OIDC (OpenID Connect) - A protocol used for central authentication, facilitating secure user verification and attribute sharing.

-## 1.2.
-References
+## 1.2 Key Benefits
+* Fast and Secure Information Sharing: Relying Parties can quickly receive verified user data, while users retain full transparency over which information is being shared.
+* Easy Integration: Connecting to the OIDC portal is simplified through a single integration based on the OpenID Connect protocol.
+The unified API supports various authentication methods, such as Smart-ID, Mobile-ID and another.
+* GDPR Compliance: Relying Parties can request only the information they need, helping them remain GDPR-compliant.

+## 1.3 Supported Attributes
+Authentigate allows Relying Parties to request various verification attributes such as:
+* User Identification: personal code, given name, family name, full name, birthdate.
+* Age Verification: age, age over, age under.

 # 2 Client registration
 > [!IMPORTANT]